 The second reason is that Disneyland has a strict no-pigeon policy.

 How does Disney keep its parks from getting pests?

 Design & Architecture -having lush green landscaping that attracts insects and other pests away from the structures and guests -building in areas with natural air currents and light sources to keep pests at a distance -keeping buildings cool in the summer, which discourages pests

 How did Walt Disney keep mosquitoes out of his Park?

 Does Disney World have chickens on the property?

-Yes, Disney World has several coops of what are called "sentinel chickens" at various places on property.
-The sole job of these chickens is to be bitten by mosquitoes.
-Chickens can become carriers for the various viruses that mosquitoes can carry, but they rarely become sick because of them.
+Yes, Disney World does have chickens on the property.
+These are called "sentinel chickens."
+Their sole job is to be bitten by mosquitoes and become carriers of various viruses that mosquitoes can carry.
+However, they rarely become sick because of this.